 I wrote a post a few years ago called “Taming the Reading Hobgoblin.”
 In that post, I both accepted and lamented the fact that I was not following my reading game, in which I made a point to finish reading books.
-For several year, I kept a log of the books I read, and I generally read 20 to 30 books a year.
-This was quite satisfying for a long time.
-Yet I reached a point where I wanted a break from the game.
+For several years prior to that, I kept a log of the books I read, and I generally read 20 to 30 books a year.
+This was quite satisfying, yet I reached a point where I wanted a break from the game.
 I did not want to force myself to do something just for the sake of consistency.

 Like I did then, I will start out with this quote: